chiehpower/Gitlab-CI-For-Deep-Learning/README.md

 In this repository, I will demonstrate how to do it from scratch and take it on deep learning domain.

 To avoid a beginner feeling that is a high learning threshold, I will introduce its workflow and some concepts that will make you more familiar with it.

+In my instructions, I will showcase how to use it in two operating systems, linux and Win.

 **The workflow of manipulating CI:**